apache/activemq-artemis/docs/user-manual/en/slow-consumers.md

 #Detecting Slow Consumers

-In this section we will discuss how Apache ActiveMQ can be configured to deal with slow consumers.
+In this section we will discuss how Apache ActiveMQ Artemis can be configured to deal with slow consumers.
 A slow consumer with a server-side queue (e.g. JMS topic subscriber) can pose a significant problem for broker performance.
 If messages build up in the consumer's server-side queue then memory